 We can all agree that HR performs a critical role.
-But unfortunately, there is a reason why HR is sidelined – they haven’t always served as a true strategic partner.
+But unfortunately, many executives don’t see HR as a true strategic partner.

 Going Beyond Compliance, Regulation and Filling Seats

-No one in the right mind would argue that the responsibilities above are unimportant.
+No one in the right mind would argue that these responsibilities are unimportant.
 You can’t run a business if you can’t efficiently pay your teams or recruit new people.

 But these functions are rarely viewed as a core part of our business strategy or tied to our overarching goals – even within a lot of HR departments.